nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format:

 * `add -e EVENT -t TIME -v VENUE` for adding an event to the events list.
-* `add -p PARTICIPANT -e EVENT` for adding a participant to an event.
+* `add -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT` for adding a participant to an event.

 Examples:

 * `add -e Origami workshop -t Mon 1600-1800 -v Building A` adds an event with name `Origami workshop`, time `Mon 1600-1800` and venue `Building A` to the events list.
-* `add -p John Tan -e Origami workshop` adds a participant `John Tan` to the event `Origami workshop`.
+* `add -p John Tan -n 91583215 -email john@gmail.com -e Origami workshop` adds a participant `John Tan` to the event `Origami workshop`.

 ### Remove an event or participant: `remove`